lilab-bcb/cumulus/docs/cellranger/feature_barcoding.rst

 #. *AuxFile* column.

-	Put Google Bucket URI of the feature barcode file here.
+	Put cloud URI of the feature barcode file here.

 Below is an example sample sheet::